I am a researcher

-I have been called 'the best qualitative researcher in Australia' and 'an original thinker'.
-I call myself a 'sensemaker' because I help clients make sense of the problems, issues, segments etc that they have asked me to research.
+I help clients make sense of the problems, issues, segments etc that they have asked me to research.
 I am also a sense-maker because I believe in the value of the sense-making perspective, described elsewhere on this site.

 What I love to do

 To my work, I bring an in-depth understanding of language and a commitment to new thinking about the mind.

 My interests are diverse.
 They include language, poetry, cognitive and social psychology, semiotics, and rituals.

 I love my work!
 I started Susan Bell Research in 1994, knowing that working in a boutique agency would give me the opportunity to work on projects that suited my skill-set, and with clients and colleagues of my choosing.
 I work with each client personally.